statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

       ]
    },
    ```
 2. Give Statsig read-access to your S3 Bucket locations of the tables you need Statsig to read from.
-Add these to your AWS IAM Role/User's Permissions Policy:
+Add this to your AWS IAM Role/User's Permissions Policy:
    ```
    {
       "Effect": "Allow",